Summer Work Permits

 Summer Work Permits will be issued:

-By Poway Adult School until further notice.
+By Poway Adult School.

 Due to high demand, please allow up to a 72 hour turn around.

 Incomplete forms will delay processing of your Summer Work Permit.
-Students must be available along with parent for a Zoom meeting, if required.

 Examples of acceptable identification for obtaining a work permit: